jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

   10. Create a ReadMe for each Project component
   11. Currently DeleteProductFromCartAsync() method from CartClient deletes all of provided productId from the cart.
 To change it to delete one of the product item from Cart
   12. Allow to add multiple quantity of one product (Completed - Refer to Commit History for further enhancement complications)

+  7 - 8 April 2024 : Enhancement
+  12. Allow to add multiple quantity of one product (Completed - Refer to Commit History for further enhancement complications)
+  7. Look into Customized exception handling (WIP.
+Compelted for CartController, CartClient, UiController)